zguo0525/Randomized-probe-imaging-through-deep-k-learning/README.md

 # Randomized-probe-imaging-through-deep-k-learning
 ====================

-This repository contains the jupyter notebooks, python libraries, and information needed to reproduce the results and figures in the paper "Randomized probe imaging through deep k-learning".
+This repository contains the jupyter notebooks, python libraries, and information needed to reproduce the results and figures in the paper "Randomized probe imaging through deep k-learning" (https://opg.optica.org/oe/fulltext.cfm?uri=oe-30-2-2247&id=467928).

 The git repository contains all the code needed, however there is also a substantial amount of data associated with this work which cannot be distributed via a git repository.
 The data can be found by request to the author.
 The code in this repository assumes that the data has been downloaded and located in a folder "data/" placed in the top-level directory within the repository.
 If the data is located elsewhere on your system, you can edit the data folder prefix at the top of each jupyter notebook.